Blue-Green Algae Bloom

 Watch this video from Environment Ontario: What causes blue-green algae blooms?

 Toxic blue-green algae – what is it, and what causes it to bloom?
 We asked our scientists – watch to find out!

 Reporting and Notification

 Water samples can be taken by the Ministry of Environment’s Operations Division staff responding to reports of blue-green algae blooms to confirm the presence of any toxin.

-Timiskaming Health will notify the public if there is a risk to public health.
+Timiskaming Health Unit will notify the public if there is a risk to public health.
 The public should avoid swimming, bathing, drinking the water, and allowing pets into the water if the algae bloom is present.
 If no bloom is present, water can be used for regular recreational activities.